-Almost everything in this part of Zürich is new.
+Almost everything in this part of the city is new.
 Only a few things still remind us of the proud past of the Oerlikon machine factory, which stood at the beginning of Oerlikon's eventful development.
 Instead of the large factory halls, today there are modern office and residential buildings with that certain "something".

 Even in Roman times, Zurich was a small trading town on the Limmat.
-Later, protestant religious refugees with their valuable connections shaped Zurich's economy.
+Later, Protestant religious refugees with their valuable connections shaped Zurich's economy.
 Silk and cloth eventually brought wealth to the city.
 Today, Zurich is the leading global financial center of Switzerland and home to renowned universities.

 The timing seemed right when Huldrych Zwingli took office as a lieutenant priest in the Grossmünster in 1519 and began the Reformation of Zurich.
 Together with his companions, he managed to leave a lasting mark on Zurich until today.
 Learn how much Zurich changed with the Reformation and how you can still recognize its traces.